Local moving

 5–7 hours

 Because pricing is hourly, the variables that actually move your bill are crew size, truck size, and building access — not the headline rate.
-A two-mover crew that bills $130/hr can finish a 1BR in four hours; a three-mover crew at $170/hr can finish the same job in two and a half.
 Always ask each carrier what crew size and truck size they're assuming for your specific origin and destination.

 How local moves are priced